a hopeless romantic shares ten travel romance books set in beautiful destinations

 Love & Gelato

-Lina moves to her father’s home in Tuscany after her mom passes away.
-Summer in Italy isn’t high on her list of plans (and getting to know her dad for the first time in a cemetery?
+Love & Gelato is full of dreamy descriptions of Italy.
+Florence, in particular.
+When Lina Emerson moves to her father’s home in Tuscany, a summer in Italy isn’t high on her list of plans (and getting to know her dad, Howard, for the first time in a cemetery?
 No, thank you).
-But living with Howard is Lina’s mom’s dying wish, so she stays.
+But living with Howard was Lina’s mom’s dying wish, so she stays.
 She pores over a journal her mom wrote while living in Florence and unlocks a whole side of Italy (and her mother) she never knew: old statues, beautiful art, city views no photos can fully capture, secret bakeries, and gentle Italian comforts.
 As Lina quickly runs in her mother’s footsteps, she falls in love with (and in) Italy.

 Heartstopper, Volume 3

+If you’ve seen (and been charmed by) the Heartstopper series on Netflix and haven’t read the webcomics yet, please do.
+Nick and Charlie’s relationship is just as sweet, fluttery, and friendship-forward in the books as it is in the show.
 You’ll want to read Alice Oseman’s graphic novels in order.
 The first two volumes aren’t travel romances, but the third one is with sketches of the Musée de Montmartre, La Tour Eiffel, and Louvre (plus little glimpses of Shakespeare & Company and the Arc de Triomphe).
-Heartstopper, Volume 3 explores young love in the city of love, Paris.
+Heartstopper, Volume 3, explores young love in the city of love, Paris.

+From Scratch is one of my favorite travel memoirs of all time.
 American actress Tembi Locke recollects the first afternoon she rounded the corner of Via dell’Acqua and collided with a Sicilian man who would change the course of her life.
 The man’s name was Saro, and he would fall just as fiercely in love with Tembi as she would with him.
 From Scratch is about falling in love, fighting for love, and choosing love, even after your lover is gone.
+Locke frames love (and loss) with tenderness and self-compassion and lets Sicily be ever-present (even in the pages set in LA, Sicily spills over).

 People We Meet On Vacation

+Unlike most travel romance books, People We Meet On Vacation jumps from location to location.
+Travel is a throughline, a little string of flashbacks, quips, and memories.
 Poppy is a travel writer, and Alex is a bookworm.
-The duo are opposites, college besties with a decade of summer trips (and inside jokes) under their belts.
-Their friendship fractures (People We Meet On Vacation is an ex-friends-to-lovers story, after all).
-Two years pass, and Alex and Poppy accidentally resume (and slip back into) warm banter.
-Poppy still wants to be friends with Alex (let’s be honest, to be with Alex), so she heads out to Palm Springs for one final vacation, a trip that slowly reheats the flame between them.
+The duo are opposites, best friends with a decade of summer getaways (and inside jokes) under their belts.
+Yet, two summers ago (in Croatia), their friendship fractured.
+Poppy still wants to be friends with Alex (let’s be honest, to be with Alex), so she heads out to meet him in Palm Springs for one final vacation, a summer trip that slowly rekindles the flames between them.

 I’ll Be Gone For Christmas

 I’ll Be Gone For Christmas is the type of book where a piping hot cup of cocoa is a required pairing (mini marshmallows are optional but highly recommended).
 Picture a Netflix holiday rom-com in bookish form.
 Bee and Clover houseswap via Vacate, a fictional app that’s the venn diagram best of HomeAway and Airbnb.
+Bee relaxes in the small town of Salem, Ohio, charmed by its cozy atmosphere, wintry forests, and pine-scented farmhand.
+Clover escapes west to the pink pony clubs of San Francisco, where she stumbles into a stunning woman.
+I’ll Be Gone For Christmas merges two solo vacations.
+The stories interconnect, and I won’t spoil how.

 The Layover

+Roe Horvat’s The Layover is smutty with a capital S, but it’s also deeply emotional and tender.
+Two men (Ondro, a former flight attendant, and Jamie, a biochemist) meet during an airport delay in Basel, Switzerland.
+At first, Ondro wants to hook up with Jamie, flirt a little, be cocky.
+But something about Jamie unknots him and nudges him to unpeg the emotions he hides away.
 The Layover is open conversation after open conversation.
 Ondro and Jamie chat about living abroad and leaving their homes.
 They comment on how anti-LGBTQ rhetoric and laws in Slovakia (where Ondro is from) harm queer communities.
-They talk (and talk some more) in this thoughtful little travel romance (that still lives in my mind rent-free).
+They talk (and talk some more) in this thoughtful little novella (that still lives in my mind rent-free).

 Adam & Evie’s Matchmaking Tour